 Instruction in the concepts, procedures, and application of electronic spreadsheets.
-Three lecture hours, two lab hours per week.
+Two lecture hours, two lab hours per week Credit: 4 semester hours

 ITSW 1407 Introduction to Databases

 Introduction to database theory and the practical application of a database.
 Two lecture hours, two lab hours per week.